TidalPaladin/Button/README.md

-# Arduino Button
+# ESP8266 Button

-This button library simplifies the implementation of GPIO based callbacks.
+This button library simplifies the implementation of GPIO based callbacks on the ESP8266.
 The button object is assigned to a GPIO.
 On assignment the object automatically detects and stores the resting state of the pin.
 Users can assign callbacks to be run when the button is pressed or held.
 The duration that distinguishes a press from a hold can be set by the user.
 Debouncing is handled by the library, with the debounce interval being user assignable.